elastic/connectors/docs/CONTRIBUTING.md

 ### Why do we use a Pull Request workflow?

-PRs are a great way of sharing information, and can help us be aware of the changes that are occuring in our codebase.
+PRs are a great way of sharing information, and can help us be aware of the changes that are occurring in our codebase.
 They are also an excellent way of getting peer review on the work that we do, without the cost of working in direct pairs.